Robo Defense

-Robo Defense is a 2009 real-time strategy tower defense video game developed by Lupis Labs.
-The game was released on 16 September 2009 for Android.
+Robo Defense is a real-time strategy tower defense video game developed by Lupis Labs and released on 16 September 2009 for Android.
 The game involves player player placing down turret towers to prevent enemies who come from one end of the map to reach the other end.

 Gameplay

 Robo Defense is a real-time strategy tower defense game with five different maps.
-The game could be started by pressing the new game.
-The player would then be sent to the "select difficulty" screen, where players can choose their desired map and level of difficulty by clicking the top and down arrowhead.
-The game has only ten different difficulties in the beginning, but new level of difficulties would appear after the player finished the maximum level of difficulty.
+The game is started by pressing the new game.
+The player is sent to the "select difficulty" screen, where players may choose their desired map and level of difficulty by clicking the top and down arrowhead.
+The game has ten different difficulties in the beginning, but new level of difficulties appear after the player finishes the maximum level of difficulty.

-After selecting the desired level of difficulty and map, the player start with an empty field/track.
-After a few moments, the enemies, in the form of little infantry troops, would start appear.
-The player must place down towers in order to obstruct the path of enemy.
+After selecting the desired level of difficulty and map, the player starts with an empty field/track.
+After a few moments, the enemies, in the form of little infantry troops, appear.
+The player must place towers in order to obstruct the path of enemy.
 To do this, the player must buy one of turret tower displayed in the bottom right corner of the screen by clicking on it.
-After clicking a tower, the player could drag it into the field of play.
-The player could upgrade the tower by clicking the turret tower and choosing one of the upgrades available.
+After clicking a tower, the player may drag it into the field of play.
+The player may upgrade the tower by clicking the turret tower and choosing one of the upgrades available.
 The player may obstruct the enemy's path by making the route longer through the strategic placement of turret tower, but the player is not allowed to block the enemy's path.
-Killing an enemy generates in-game cash for the player, which in turn could be used to buy and/or upgrade turret towers.
-The player would lose a health bar for every enemy that managed to pass to the other end of the map.
-If the health bar goes down to zero, the player loses the game.
+Killing an enemy generates in-game cash for the player, which may be used to buy and/or upgrade turret towers.
+The player lose a health bar for every enemy that managed to pass to the other end of the map.
+If the health bar goes to zero, the player loses the game.

-There are several different of enemies and turret towers.
-The land attacker enemies would follow the route made by the placement of turret towers, while air attacker enemies would went straight ahead for the other end, ignoring the presence of turret tower.
+There are several different enemies and turret towers.
+The land attacker enemies follow the route made by the placement of turret towers, while air attacker enemies fly straight ahead to the other end.

 Meanwhile, the turret tower has three different types.
-The machine gun and rocket towers, also known respectively as the blue and yellow towers, could shoot down both land and air attacker.
-The slow tower, on the other hand, could only slow down enemies.
+The machine gun and rocket towers, also known respectively as the blue and yellow towers, can shoot down both land and air attackers.
+The slow tower, slows down enemies.
 These towers have multiple variants which could be obtained through upgrades.